 Engineer It!
 4-H Day Camp

+Engineer It!
+4-H Day Camp was held July 8 at the Tyler Pool Park, where participants made craft stick catapults.
+Pictured left to right in front are Evan Jensen, Tyson Vos, Connor Johansen, Eva Erb, Skyy Anderson, Corbin Hatton and Archer Bedow; in back are Tate Johansen, Tucker Vos, Everett Erb, Bennett Bedow, Branton St. Aubin, Trevor Dagel, Elsie Bedow and Lily Wiering.
+Not pictured are Merrick Bloom and Madalyn Wooge.

 Participants in the Engineer It!
 Day Camp learned about different types of engineers, simple machines, and how to work together to solve different challenges.
-This day camp was held July 9 at the Hole-in-the-Mountain Park Chalet in Lake Benton with 13 youth participants.
+This day camp was held on July 8 at the Tyler Pool Park with 16 youth participants.

 admin login